 Attorneys will disagree about the effectiveness and fairness of “virtual courtrooms.”
 We at the McConnell Family Law Group will leave that debate to others.
 We will devote the same time, energy, passion, and effort regardless of the methodology of the Court Hearing.
 There are benefits for clients in the use of “virtual courtrooms.”
 There is less time waiting in Courtrooms and Court hallways, which means less stress and less money spent on legal fees, and the prospects of a more expeditious judicial system appear possible.

 To be certain the Judicial Branch has months of backlog to clear, but it appears that hope exists that contested matters will be heard.

 What is not new, but is important, is that divorce matters where there is a Settlement Agreement can proceed to Final Judgment “on the papers” without the parties or their attorneys having to appear in Court.
-The Courts are continuing to hear emergency custody matters and Applications for Temporary Restraining Orders in person as they have been throughout this pandemic.
+The Courts are continuing to hear emergency custody matters in person as they have been throughout this pandemic.

 This has been an extremely difficult time for many families.
 If you are facing divorce, or just thinking about divorce, or if you have a family law issue or question which you need to resolve, please know that the McConnell Family Law Group is prepared to help you achieve – Peace Through Strength.

 The following reflects the Judicial Branch announcement as it relates to Family Law matters.
 We will keep you informed of any updates.